 Boudoir photography is a niche within portrait photography.
-It consists of a mash-up of portraiture, fashion, fine art, glamour and erotic photography.
+It consists of portraiture, fashion, fine art, glamour, and erotic photography.

 The word boudoir comes from French.
 A boudoir was an area where the woman could have time to herself.
-This area, depending on the budget could be a whole room or separated by a room divider.
+This area, depending on the budget, could be a whole room or an area separated by a room divider.

 Boudoir photography is a new trend that has grown to be quite popular in recent years.
 But the style itself has been around since the 1940s.

-When it comes to boudoir photography, it is a more sensual, intimate look at a person.
-Focusing on their mood, their clothing and the landscape of their body.
+When it comes to boudoir photography poses, they offer a sensual, intimate look at a person.
+The photos focus on their mood, their clothing, and the landscape of their body.

-The clients are most commonly women, but male boudoir photography also exists.
-People are looking for these kinds of photos of themselves to keep and look upon as time goes by.
+The clients are most commonly women, but male and couples boudoir photography also exist.
+People are looking for these kinds of photos of themselves to keep and look upon as time passes.

 They might even give them to a partner to reaffirm their connection and sensuality.
-They could be a precursor to a wedding, which is typically one photographic theme that boudoir concentrates on.
+This could be a precursor to a wedding.
+This is typically one photographic theme that boudoir photos concentrate on.

-The photographs aim to appear candid and unposed.
+Boudoir photographs aim to appear candid and unposed.
 The style is playful and provocative.
-It enables those photographed to give off a strong presence where nudity is implied yet rarely shown.
+It enables those photographed to give off a strong presence.
+Nudity is implied yet rarely shown.

-Yet they still require (varying degrees of) posing, composition and lighting patterns.
+Yet they still need varying degrees of posing, composition, and lighting patterns.

 Boudoir Camera Equipment

-How to go about photographing boudoir starts with your camera gear.
+How to go about capturing boudoir photos starts with your camera gear.
 What camera equipment do I need?
 How many lenses?
 Do I need a different camera or new lenses?